 - Expertise in extractives governance and communications.
 Technical knowledge of the mining and oil and gas sector is highly desirable. - Experience with transparency in the extractive sector and/or multi-stakeholder governance initiatives and working with civil society organisations, local community leaders and/or grassroots movements.
-Previous work experience in the region is a strong advantage. - Proficiency in English and knowledge of the relevant local languages. - A track record in similar work.
+Previous work experience in the region is a strong advantage. - Proficiency in Bahasa and English is required. - A track record in similar work.
 Previous experience with EITI is not required but would be an advantage.